FlyingToasters3641/Toasty_Docs/docs/3. Strategy/2_Data_aquisition.md

 !!! warning
     This page is a work in progress.

-During events, students will watch matches and enter in data into tablets by taping buttons on the screen.
+During events, students will watch matches and enter data into tablets by taping buttons on the screen.

 There are four tabs when scouting:
 - Auto